sumittttpaul/The-View-Island/README.md

 10. Dev - Prettier, Postcss, Eslint, Autoprefixer
 ```

-## Functionality
+## Functionalities

-These are all the functionality that has been implemented in this project :-
+These are all the functionalities that has been implemented in this project :-

 ```bash
 1. Search Box